 Joe has always been a huge music fan.
-Growing up on Long Island, NY, USA, Joe did chores and dumpster dove for bottles with his best friend Andrew to trade bottles for money to buy vinyl.
-Joe is a Registered Nurse in the ER by day, and a life-long music lover by night.
-Having been an avid consumer of all things music since he was a child, Joe’s diverse collection of over 3,000 albums tells the story of a man who simply loves music.
+Growing up, Joe did chores and dumpster dove for bottles with his best friend Andrew to trade bottles for money to buy vinyl.
+Joe is a Registered Nurse in the ER by day and a life-long music lover by night.
+Having been an avid consumer of all things music since he was a child, Joe’s diverse collection of over 3,500 albums tells the story of a man who simply loves music.
 Joe’s goal is to write about what he is most passionate about and share new and exciting music.
 Joe lives on Long Island, NY with his beloved dog Scarlett.

 Column: Shredful Compositions

 Predominantly known for his NFL coverage, Andrew DiCecco is a Pennsylvania-based journalist with a profound passion for Rock music and its illustrious history.

 What initially began as a childhood hobby collecting CDs eventually evolved into a full-blown absorption into the world of Rock and Roll.
 An aspiring rock historian, Andrew seeks out every autobiography and documentary on Rock artists imaginable to further his knowledge to go along with a growing collection of vintage albums and magazines.